microsoft/fluentui/packages/react-components/react-swatch-picker-preview/docs/Spec.md

 # @fluentui/react-swatch-picker-preview Spec

-## Background TODO - description from V8
+## Background

+A SwatchPicker is used in graphic and text editors.
-A SwatchPicker displays color, image and pattern options as a grid.
-It can be shown by itself, with a header and dividers, or as a button that expands to show the SwatchPicker.
+It displays color, image and pattern options as a row or a grid.

+The SwatchPicker can be integrated within a popover or used as a standalone feature.

 ## Prior Art